PXL-IT/VMwareClusterInfo/FAQ.md

 So, it's still: **TBA**.

 ## Q7: The AON and SWM students can't login via VPN.
-**A6:** By default, PXL students don't have VPN access.
+**A7:** By default, PXL students don't have VPN access.
 You, SNB student, we're probably granted access for the Research Project during the previous academic year.
 I'm going to send a request to the PXL IT department to grant all students following the IT Project course VPN access.
 During the second week of the IT-Project, everyone should have VPN access. **If not, contact me!**

+## Q8: What are the credentials of the templates?
+**A8:** For the `-base-` templates it's: Login: `user`, password: `user`.
+Why so unsecure?
+To trigger you to change it **immediately**!